camoverride/camoverride.github.io/_posts/2017-10-10-naive-bayes-text-classification.md

 ~~~

 This module contains an object that can be used to download articles.
-For instance, if you have a directory called `data/sco` where you want to save your Scots data, you can download 80 files with the following command:
+For instance, if you have a directory called `data/sco` (the code for English is `en`) where you want to save your Scots data, you can download 80 files with the following command:

 ~~~python
 from get_data import GetArticles